As someone who is not a big fan of chocolate (give me crisps any day of the week), the custom of giving Easter eggs doesn’t hold huge appeal.

 The beloved Beatrix Potter tales are such a children’s classic and set to be the big Easter movie too.
 We were given a number of gorgeous versions when Baby Bookworm was born but he’s still too young for most of them.

-That’s Not My Lamb by Fiona Watt, illustrated by Rachel Wells. £6.99, Usborne
+8. That’s Not My Lamb by Fiona Watt, illustrated by Rachel Wells. £6.99 (board book), Usborne

 Apparently the link between lambs and Easter goes back to how they would be used as sacrifices in the Jewish faith – and how Christians believe Jesus was sacrificed for everyone.
 Something to ponder as you tuck into your roast lamb on Easter Sunday…

-Poppy and Sam’s Easter Egg Hunt by Sam Taplin, illustrates by Simon Taylor-Kielty. £5.99 (board book), Usborne
+10. Poppy and Sam’s Easter Egg Hunt by Sam Taplin, illustrated by Simon Taylor-Kielty. £5.99 (board book), Usborne

 This seasonal instalment of the Usborne Farmyard Tales series sees preschoolers Poppy and Sam explore the farm for an elusive basket of Easter eggs, meeting lots of animals friends along the way.